MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/concepts-query-expressions.md

 Returns the intersection of the two input query expressions.

-The following example returns academic publications published in the year 2000 about information retrieval:
+The following example returns academic publications published in the year 2000 containing the words 'information' and 'retrieval' in their title:

 ```
-And(Y=2000, Composite(F.FN=='information retrieval'))
+And(Y=2000, W='information', W='retrieval')
 ```

 ### Or function